Abhaykishor/online-learning-platform/README.md

 # online-learning-platform
-This is an online learning platform where students can know about the programming world
+This is an online learning platform where students can learn about the programming world